 - Can you imagine any liabilities such as a potential for people to be hurt or damage to property?
 How can you plan to reduce risk?

 - Does your proposal involve another student group or MIT office?
 Make sure to reach out to them to secure their participation in your proposal.

-If your event or activity will include any of the following, it must be registered via Atlas (below pertains to in person activities and does not apply for events during Fall 2020).
+If your event or activity will include any of the following, it must be registered via Atlas (below pertains to in person activities and does not apply for events during Spring 2021).
 Please refer to the Institute Events policy and COVID-19 event restrictions.

 - you are expecting more than 100 attendees at an event

 - more than 20% of attendees are not members of the MIT community